nickdala/modern-web-app-pattern-java-microservices/docs/aac/java-mwa-guide.md

 - *Implement message retry and removal.* Implement a mechanism to retry processing of queued messages that can't be processed successfully.
 If failures persist, these messages should be removed from the queue.
 For example, Azure Service Bus has built-in retry and dead letter queue features.

 - *Configure idempotent message processing.* The logic that processes messages from the queue must be idempotent to handle cases where a message might be processed more than once.
 In Spring Boot, you can use `@StreamListener` or `@KafkaListener` with a unique message identifier to prevent duplicate processing.
 Or you can organize the business process o operate in a functional approach with Spring Cloud Stream, where the `consume` method is defined in a way that produces the same result when it is executed repeatedly.
+Read [Spring Cloud Stream with Azure Service Bus](/azure/developer/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus?tabs=use-a-service-bus-queue) for further list of settings that manage the behavior of how messages are consumed.

 - *Manage changes to the experience.* Asynchronous processing can lead to tasks not being immediately completed.
 Users should be made aware when their task is still being processed to set correct expectations and avoid confusion.
 Use visual cues or messages to indicate that a task is in progress.
 Give users the option to receive notifications when their task is done, such as an email or push notification.